Jobe Bellingham

-Jobe Samuel Patrick Bellingham (born 23 September 2005) is an English professional footballer who plays as a midfielder or forward for German Bundesliga club Borussia Dortmund.
+Jobe Samuel Patrick Bellingham (born 23 September 2005) is an English professional footballer who plays as a midfielder or forward for Bundesliga club Borussia Dortmund.
+He has represented England at all age-group levels.
+Since 2024, he is the under-21 captain.

 Bellingham began his career in Birmingham City's academy, and made his first-team debut as a 16-year-old for the club.
 After making 24 league appearances for the side, he joined fellow EFL Championship club Sunderland in 2023.
-After gaining a promotion with the team to the Premier League in 2025, Bellingham made a permanent switch to Bundesliga's Borussia Dortmund for the highest transfer fee a newly promoted Premier League club had ever received.
+After gaining a promotion with the team to the Premier League in 2025, Bellingham made a permanent transfer to Germany's Borussia Dortmund for the highest transfer fee a newly promoted Premier League club had ever received.

-Bellingham has represented England at all age-group levels and is current under-21 captain.

 Early and personal life

 Jobe Bellingham was born in Stourbridge, West Midlands, on 23 September 2005, the younger son of Denise and Mark Bellingham.
-He is of Irish descent through his father, and Jamaican descent through his mother.
+He is of Irish descent through his father and Jamaican descent through his mother Denise.
 Mark worked as a sergeant in the West Midlands Police and was a prolific goalscorer in non-League football.
 Bellingham is the younger brother of Real Madrid and England international footballer Jude Bellingham, who preceded him into Birmingham City's academy where both were to spend their formative years.
-The 16-year-old Jude was a first-team regular during the 2019–20 season before signing for German club Borussia Dortmund.
+The 16-year-old Jude was a first-team regular during the 2019–20 season before signing for Borussia Dortmund.
 After Jude's departure, Jobe featured in Birmingham's 2020–21 season kit unveiling.